TedHusted/awake/awake.md/awake.md

 Each slide has a graph or graphic.
 Noah steps through each one.

 “Trainers are expected to attend the daily PDB input meetings in-person.
-To quote the manual: Live face-to-face voice meetings are the most secure way to exchange high-bandwidth communication.”
+To quote the manual. — Live face-to-face voice meetings are the most secure way to exchange high-bandwidth communication.”

 Liam says, “As we are doing now.”

 “Exactly.
-The link is nice, but nuance is lost in text, so we use voice as much as possible.”
+The link is nice.
+But text loses nuance.
+So we use voice as much as possible.”

-Liam nods and Noah continues, “The brief includes input from the
+Liam nods.
+Noah continues, “The brief includes input from the

 * Department of Defense,
 * Central Intelligence Agency,
 * Federal Bureau of Investigation, and
 * Department of Homeland Security.

 	“The DoD is a major contributor.
-It includes under its umbrella the National SecurityAgency, Defense Intelligence Agency, and Space Force, among others.”
+Under its umbrella is the National SecurityAgency, Defense Intelligence Agency, and Space Force, among others.”

 	Noah pauses.
 Liam asks, “For the in-person, do you go one day and then I go the next day.”

 	“We can switch off or go together.
 We need to cover the weekends and holidays and find time to sharpen the saw.
-You can shadow me at first, and then we can decide.
+You can shadow me at first.
+Then we can decide.
 Yeah?”

 	Noah clicks to the next slide.

 	“First, various sources gather raw intelligence.
 Then we use it to train each agency’s internal synthetic intelligence agent.
 The agents have selective web access, through a tool called Haven.
 It is a secure, curated browsing tool.
 They use it only as needed.
 Otherwise, each system is siloed and air-gapped, per federal regulations.

-	“Each agency has its own cross-functional team, same as ours, with members workings as Data Scientists, Machine Learning Engineers, and (of course) Synthetic Intelligence Trainers.”
+	“Each agency has its own cross-functional team.
+Same as ours.
+Team members work as Data Scientists, Machine Learning Engineers, and (of course) Synthetic Intelligence Trainers.”

-	“Each agent then sifts through an impossible amount of information to identify the most relevant and time-sensitive issues for POTUS. “
+	“Each SI agent sifts through an impossible amount of information.
+They then identify the most relevant and time-sensitive issues for POTUS.“

 	Noah turns his head.
 He quotes a passage from the screen.

 	The synthetic agents distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.

 	Noah pauses and then continues to the next slide.
-“The top-level agencies each prepare a daily data set in order to update to the PDB synthetic agent, Nexus.
+“The top-level agencies each prepare a daily data set to update the PDB synthetic agent, Nexus.
 A SI Trainer for each agency integrates its data so that Nexus can compile the brief.”

 	Liam says, “Which is where we come in.”

 	“Yeah.
 Each agency prepares a data set before the meeting.
 Then we submit them at the meeting all at once.
 After a moment, we review the initial presentation with the other trainers.
 When it’s all good, the brief goes to the directors of the four key agencies for senior review.
-With their approval, it goes to the Director of National Intelligence to be presented to POTUS.”
+With their approval, it goes to the Director of National Intelligence.
+Then to POTUS.”

-	Liam nods, adding, “Which is why our data scientists works the ‘C’ shift — so that our data set can be ready by zero five hundred hours.”
+	Liam nods.
+He adds, “Which is why our data scientists works the ‘C’ shift.
+We need our data set ready by zero five hundred hours.”

 	“Yeah, POTUS expects the brief to be ready by seven hundred, eight hundred at the latest.”